 CELPIP focuses on Canadian English, which includes some unique vocabulary and expressions that may be harder to understand for international students.

-IELTS vs CELPIP: Understanding the Differences Between Their Modules
+IELTS vs CELPIP: Understanding the Differences Between the Test Modules